jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 < Do neighbor access and child access protect the independence of types?
 As a substitute for the old, false rule: ‘Can’t call upward in the ancestry’? >

 There’s several ways to access a procedure.
-The most common way is for procedure’s of the same object to call upon eachother.
+The most common way is for procedure’s of the same object to call upon each other.
 The second most common way is for a parent to access a child’s procedures.
 A global object is accessible from anywhere within the globality and there are more ways.
 I will discuss these different ways of access one by one in this section.

 ### Neighbor Access

-< Discuss procedures within the same object accessing eachother >
+< Discuss procedures within the same object accessing each other. >

 ### Child Access